Heph-zibah/to-do-appp/README.md

 ### Useful resources

 - [MUO](https://www.makeuseof.com/how-to-add-dark-mode-to-a-react-application/) - This helped me for theme setting.
 I really liked this pattern and will use it going forward.
+- [Developer Mozilla](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_interactivity_filtering_conditional_rendering#back_to_the_filter_buttons) - This helped me for filtering the buttons.
+I really liked this pattern and will use it going forward.
 - [Ayush Agarwal Blogs](https://blogs.ayushdev.com/hide-firebase-api-keys-in-reactjs-project-using-environment-variables) - This is an amazing article which helped me finally understand how to hide API KEYS in .env file.
 I'd recommend it to anyone still learning this concept.

 ## Author